-- □ Open the Redundancy:HSR:Configuration dialog. - □ To configure the device to forward unicast traffic around the ring and to the destination device, set the "HSR Mode" to modeu. - □ To configure the device to forward traffic to PRP LAN B, set the "Switching Node Type" to hsrredboxprpb. - □ To configure the device to forward traffic to PRP network 1 LAN B, set "RedBox Identity" to idlb. - □ To enable the ports, in the "Port A" and "Port B" frames, click On. - □ To enable the HSR function, in the "Operation" frame click On. - $\hfill\square$ To temporarily save the changes, click "Set" or "Set and back". - □ To load the configuration stored in the volatile memory, click "Reload".
+- □ Open the switching > L2-Redundancy > HSR > HSR > HSR > HSR > Configuration dialog. - □ To configure the device to forward unicast traffic around the ring and to the destination device, set the "HSR Mode" to modeu. - □ To configure the device to forward traffic to PRP LAN A, set the "Switching Node Type" to hsrredboxprpb. - □ To configure the device to forward traffic to PRP network 1 LAN B, set "Redbox Identity" to idlb. - To enable the ports, in the Port "Port A" and Port "Port B"frames, click "On". - \Box To disable the HSR function, in the "Operation" frame, click "On". - □ To temporarily save the changes, click "Set". - To load the configuration saved in the volatile memory, click "Reload".